cikatran-zz/pomelo_transaction/README.md

 ## Lottie

-- This project uses Lottie animation, to make it work on iOS, please `cd ios` and rune `pod install`
+- This project uses Lottie animation, to make it works on iOS, please `cd ios` and run `pod install`

 ## How to run